Community members bolster efforts to feed students in wake of COVID-19 closures

 So when school closures due to the COVID-19 outbreak were announced last week with the promise to continue providing meals to students, a group of community organizers began talking about how to ensure children who may not have transportation to Kent County Public Schools' three distribution sites would still be able to get food.

+The meals can be picked up by anyone under the age of 18 years old.

-Paul Tue, a member of the Social Action Committee for Racial Justice and co-founder of the Bayside HOYAS youth program, was at the Kent County Community Center in Worton Monday, March 16 with fellow organizer and committee member Arlene Lee and volunteer Tammy Rose to launch their outreach operation bolstering the school systems' effort to keep students fed.
+Paul Tue, a member of the Social Action Committee for Racial Justice and co-founder of the Bayside HOYAS youth program, was at the Kent County Community Center on Monday, March 16 with fellow organizer and committee member Arlene Lee and volunteer Tammy Rose to launch their outreach operation bolstering the school system's effort to keep students fed.

-Tue said the additional effort was not meant to step on school systems' toes, but to build upon what it planned to offer.
-He said the goal was cover areas not covered by the school system.
+Tue said the additional effort was not meant to step on the school system's toes, but to build upon what it planned to offer.
+He said the goal was to cover areas not covered by the school system.

 Tue credited Ed Silver, KCPS supervisor of human resources, for working with the volunteer team every step of the way.